+- (d) Alleged offenses.

+- (e) Involved vehicles and officers.

-- (b) The identity of involved personnel. - (c) The course and approximate distance of the pursuit. - (d) Whether a suspect was apprehended as well as the means and methods used. - 1.
-Any use of force shall be reported and documented in compliance with the Department Use of Force Policy. - (e) Any injuries or property damage.
+- (f) Whether a suspect was apprehended as well as the means and methods used.

+- 1. Any use of force shall be reported and documented in compliance with the Use of Force Policy.

+- (g) Any injuries and/or medical treatment.

+- (h) Any property or equipment damage.

+- (i) Name of the supervisor at the scene or who handled the incident.